GfSE/SAF-Specification/stakeholders.md

 * What is the necessary response time for an interface or a service?
 * What is the possible harm in utilizing the system?
 * What is the rationale when requirements are not considered?
-* What is the sequence of interactions among the system and context elements
+* What is the sequence of interactions among the system and context elements?
 * What kind of information or what kind of items are exchanged between the system and external entities (incl. actors)?
 * What operational exchanges do operational performers need to consume or provide?
 * What shall be validated to the customer at system level?